 For someone who had not visited the Capitol in a long time, the day was both enlightening and encouraging.
 It suggested that you, as a member of the Bar, can make an impact by just letting your elected representative know where you stand on the issues he or she faces.
 However, the day was only a start.
 For me to make the day truly productive, I need to follow-up with Senator Hill and Representative Dollar, particularly on matters that impact the Bar.
 My personal concern is adequate funding for the judiciary.
 So, my senator and representative will hear from me on the budget provisions in that area.

-I encourage each of you to take a day or two and work with Zach Johnson and the rest of our team at the Capitol.
+I encourage each of you to take a day or two and work with the State Bar team at the Capitol.
 Your efforts will help you, your clients and our state.